tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

   .. note::
       Occultations by multiple bodies are not yet supported.
 Please contact the Tudat suppport team if you wish to use multiple occultations.

-.. class:: Panelled Radiation Pressure Settings
+.. class:: Panelled Radiation Pressure

   Properties for a panelled radiation pressure model, i.e. solar radiation pressure force derived from a so-called boxes-and-wings model.